Cookbook

 When creating a document, MS Word may divide words and phrases in different tags in the internal XML that constitute a document. phpdocx needs to repair the placeholders in order to perform the replacements with its available methods.

 phpdocx 13.5 includes a new parseMode option in CreateDocxFromTemplate to get template placeholders and repair internal placeholders by parsing and analyzing the XML contents of the document instead of reading the whole XML at once.
-This parse mode is a little slower than the default one, but it's more accurate when the template includes placeholder symbols as regular contents.
+This parse mode is a little slower than the default one, but it is more accurate when the template includes placeholder symbols as regular content.

 The following sample details how to use the parseMode option: